vuejs/vitepress/docs/reference/frontmatter-config.md

 - Type: `boolean`
 - Default: `true`

-Whether to display [Last Updated](./default-theme-last-updated) text in the footer of the current page.
+Whether to display [last updated](./default-theme-last-updated) text in the footer of the current page.

 ```yaml
 ---